 The highest PT and PTT prolongation times were recorded at 100 µg/mL compared with other tested concentrations.
 The methanol extract exhibited the highest PTT Prolongation activity compared with other tested extracts.

 In contrast, ethyl acetate recorded the maximum PT prolongation activity compared with the other tested extracts.

-Table 4.1: Results of invitro anticoagulant activity assay (PT) in a sec of F. schweinfurthii aerial parts extracts.
+Table 4: Invitro anticoagulant activity assay (PT) in a sec of F. schweinfurthii aerial parts extracts.